Sahilgitgub/Locasa/README.md

 reverse lookup table can be use by the hackers to hack the passwords. reverse lookup table are like

 passport is used for authentication...

+we have use MVC model in this project full form-> models views controllers

+starablity is the rating styling that we use for star ratings.

+how to save upload image?

+1.form capable of sending files.
+2.
+2.mongox third party service--> save file (this provide us the url link) 3.save the link in mongo

+we have use geojason in mongoose to save the geo locations ,mapbox,mapbox github for accessing locations.